gonzaparra/ESBL.github.io/resources/index.md

 ## Software

-The following software is primarily developed or maintained by the COMBINE-lab or by members of the COMBINE-lab in conjunction with others.
+The following software is primarily developed or maintained by the ESB Lab or by members of the ESB Lab in conjunction with others.

 {% capture html %}
 {% include resource-list.html type="software" size="large" %}